Linuxbrew/brew/docs/Maintainer-Guidelines.md

 Don't merge any formula updates with failing `brew test`s.
 If a `test do` block is failing it needs to be fixed.
 This may involve replacing more involved tests with those that are more reliable.
 This is fine: false positives are better than false negatives as we don't want to teach maintainers to merge red PRs.
+If the test failure is believed to be due to a bug in Homebrew/brew or the CI system, that bug must be fixed, or worked around in the formula to yield a passing test, before the PR can be merged.

 ## Common “gotchas”
 1. [Ensure you have set your username and email address